YashMarmat/django-ecommerce-bookstore/README.md

 (django_project)$`touch templates/signup.html`

-put the code in signup.html, present here -->
+put the code in signup.html, present <a href = "https://github.com/YashMarmat/django-ecommece-bookstore/blob/master/templates/signup.html">here</a>.

 ok, we done with the views now its time for url routing, go ahead and create a new urls.py for this accounts app.